Metacor/Minecraft-Speedrun-Guide/readme.md

 ### **Triangulation**
 *use the differing angles from throwing multiple Eyes of Ender to find the location of the closest Stronghold*

-* While in the Overworld, throw an Eye of Ender → Place the Eye in the center of your screen → Record the Angle°
+* While in the Overworld, throw an Eye of Ender → View the Eye in the center of your screen → Record the Angle°
 	* *changing your FoV to 30 while looking at the Eye will make the Angle more precise*
 	* *if you have trouble following the Eye, try throwing it while either [looking down](https://youtu.be/8c29j0We2VQ?t=200), or using [F5](https://youtu.be/0LDj48fsRT8?t=24)*
 * Turn 90° *(either direction)* → Travel 17.5 Blocks *(~4 Sprint Jumps)* → Throw another Eye → Record the Angle